cyrillef/webhooks-properties/docs/properties.md

 * ids {string} - List of dbID.
 CSV formatted, using ',' separator.
 Range separator is '-'.

+* keephiddens {boolean, optional} - Keeps hidden properties in the properties node, Default is false.

-* keepinternals (boolean, optional) - Outputs internal references if true - default is false.
+* keepinternals {boolean, optional} - Keeps internal properties in the properties node, Default is false.

 **Example**